cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2009-09-05-maven-project-filtering.md

     - maven
 ---

 Depending on your project requirements/number of customers, you may have to support different target environment.
 This article will help you to make your #Maven build a bit more portable in that sense.
-[Maven](http://maven.apache.org/) can help you avoiding having stage dependent data across all your [Maven](http://maven.apache.org/) projects/ modules very easily thanks to **[resources filtering](http://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html)**.
+[Maven](http://maven.apache.org/) can help you avoiding having stage dependent data across all your [Maven](http://maven.apache.org/) projects/ modules very easily thanks to [resources filtering](http://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html).

 Let’s imagine you want to build your software against many different runtime stack: